UbiquityRobotics/learn/quick_start/camera_sensor/installation.md

 message indicates the camera is not being detected by the Raspberry Pi, this is usually due to a poor cable connection or less likely a bad camera.

+If you have a laptop running ROS where the robot is the ROS master then you may have or want to install  ```image_view``` on the laptop to see the camera output fairly easily.
+Briefly if image_view is on your laptop and configured use this:

+    rosrun image_view image_view image:=/raspicam_node/image

+If you know how to use rviz on the laptop that too can be configured to show you the camera image but that is a bit more complex.

+## Camera Calibration
+Sometimes for best performance or certainly if a different type of camera than the robot has from the factory you may want or need to do a camera calibration.
+The calibration is used to ```flatten the field```.
+All camera lenses introduce optical distortion some people refer to as ```fish eye``` distortion.
+The shorter the focal length the greater the field of view but along with that comes greater fish eye distortion.

+To perform this calibration please see our 'Calibration' section in the readme in our  [raspicam github repository](https://github.com/UbiquityRobotics/raspicam_node) where we explain that our camera must be running the raspicam node and publishing raw camera data.
+Then on a laptop setup as a ROS node where the robot is the ROS master a camera_callibrator program is run.

+The link above will point to a ROS calibration process that is used for the calibration itself once our raspicam node is publishing images.
+One thing that can surprise people is after it has been indicated the program has enough data to do the calibration you will click the 'Calibrate' button.
+What happens then can take a great many minutes to complete and it appears that the camera_callibrator program is hung up but in fact it has to do a great many calculations so give it time.

+The ROS page with calibration is the [Monocular Calibration Page](http://wiki.ros.org/camera_calibration/Tutorials/MonocularCalibration)

 ## Sonar Board Attachment To The Robot

 Below is a picture of the Sonar board included with Magni Silver configuration.
 This section will show how the Sonar Board is mounted on tall standoffs and a 50-pin ribbon cable is then attached.
 The sonar board is included in the large box for a Magni Silver but is not attached to the robot prior to shipment.
 Be careful to avoid the need to often re-bend the sonars if they bump something because the pins can only be bent and re-bent a limited number of times.